PMAT Board Members

 Sophie founded the Freycinet Action Network and has 25 years’ involvement and experience in local planning issues on the East Coast, adding to her deep knowledge of broader Tasmanian planning systems and legislation.

-In her role as State Coordinator Sophie undertakes extensive, hands-on community and media engagement and advocacy right across Tasmania, and has played the key role in mobilising PMAT’s alliance of almost 70 community member groups.
+In her role as State Director Sophie undertakes extensive, hands-on community and media engagement and advocacy right across Tasmania, and has played the key role in mobilising PMAT’s alliance of almost 70 community member groups.

 Monique brings to PMAT broad skills and experience in marketing, public relations, event coordination, graphic design, website design, development and management, and social/digital communications.